-We assume that the programs to be verified are written in an imperative language, subset of the C intermediate Language [36], manipulating objects of elementary types, such as integers or characters.
+We assume that the programs to be verified are written in an imperative language, subset of the C intermediate Language [38], manipulating objects of elementary types, such as integers or characters.
 Here is the syntax of our language.

 For reasons of brevity, we will feel free to say 'command', instead of 'labelled command'.
-As usual, the superscripts + and \ denote non-empty and possibly empty finite sequences, respectively.
+As usual, the superscript + denotes non-empty finite sequences and the superscript ^{} denotes possibly empty finite sequences.
 We feel free to separate the members of the sequences by colons or semicolons.
 The while commands can be introduced in our language by considering them as abbreviations of suitable sequences of if-else and goto commands.

-We assume that: (i) every label occurs in every program at most once, (ii) every variable occurrence is either a global occurrence or a local occurrence with respect to any given function definition, (iii) in every program one may statically determine whether any given variable occurrence is either global or local.
-Note that there are no blocks, and thus no nested levels of locality.
-We also assume that: (i) there are no definitions of recursive functions, (ii) there are no side effects when evaluating expressions and functions, (iii) there are neither arrays, nor structures, nor pointers.
+We assume that: (i) every label occurs in every program at most once, (ii) the global variables of a program are those introduced in the declarations of the program, (iii) every variable occurrence is either a global occurrence or a local occurrence with respect to any given function definition, and (iv) in every program one may statically determine whether any given variable occurrence is either global or local.

+Language restrictions.
+We assume that in our language: (i) there are no blocks, and thus no nested levels of locality, (ii) the evaluations of expressions and functions have no side effects, (iii) there are no definitions of recursive functions, and (iv) there are neither arrays, nor structures, nor pointers.
+Despite these restrictions, our language retains its interest because in the class of programs we can write the safety problem is undecidable, and our experiments show that even in this class the techniques implemented in existing tools are not always satisfactory (see Section 7).

-A program P whose initial declarations are of the form: $type\ z_1; \ldots; type\ z_r$ , is said to act on the global variables $z_1, \ldots, z_r$ .
-Without loss of generality, we also assume that the last command of every program is $\ell_h$ : halt and no other halt command occurs in any given program.
+A program P whose declarations are of the form: $type\ z_1; \ldots; type\ z_r$, is said to be acting on the global variables z_1, \ldots, z_r .
+Without loss of generality, we also assume that the last command of every program is l_h : halt and no other halt command occurs in any given program.

-Now we give the semantics of our imperative language.
+Now we give the operational semantics of our imperative language.
 Let us first introduce the following functions and data structures.

-- (i) A global environment $\delta$ : $Vars \to \mathbb{Z}$ is a function that maps global variables to their integer values. - (ii) A local environment $\sigma$ : $Vars \to \mathbb{Z}$ is a function that maps function parameters and local variables to their integer values. - (iii) An activation frame is a triple of the form $\langle \ell, y, \sigma \rangle$ , where: (1) $\ell$ is the label where to jump after returning from a function call, (2) y is the variable that stores the value returned by a function call, and (3) $\sigma$ is the local environment to be initialized when making a function call. - (iv) A configuration is a triple of the form $\langle c, \delta, \tau \rangle$ , where: (1) c is a labelled command, (2) $\delta$ is a global environment, and (3) $\tau$ is a list of activation frames.
-We operate on the list $\tau$ of activation frames by the usual head (hd) and tail (tl) functions and the right-associative list constructor cons (:).
+- (i) A global environment δ : $Vars \to \mathbb{Z}$, which is a function that maps global variables to their integer values. - (ii) A local environment σ : $Vars \to \mathbb{Z}$, which is a function that maps function parameters and local variables to their integer values. - (iii) An activation frame, which is a triple of the form $\langle \ell, y, \sigma \rangle$, where: (1) l is the label where to jump after returning from a function call, (2) y is the variable that stores the value returned by a function call, and (3) σ is the local environment to be initialized when making a function call. - (iv) A configuration, which is a triple of the form $\langle c, \delta, \tau \rangle$, where: (1) c is a labelled command, (2) δ is a global environment, and (3) τ is a list of activation frames.
+We operate on the list τ of activation frames by the usual head (hd) and tail (tl) functions and the right-associative list constructor cons (:).
 The empty list is denoted by [].
-Given a function f, a variable identifier x, and an integer v, the term update(f, x, v) denotes the function f' that is equal to f, except that f'(x) = v.
+Given a function identifier f, a variable identifier f, and an integer f, the term f denotes the function f that is equal to f, except that f'(x) = v.